Nevertheless he saved them for his name’s sake, that he might make his mighty power known. Psalm 106:8

 He said, “Here I am.”

-17 He said, “What is the thing that he has spoken to you?
+17 He said, “What is it that he has spoken to you?
 Please do not hide it from me.
 The Lord do so to you, and more also, if you hide anything from me of all the things that he spoke to you.”

 He said, “It is the Lord.
 Let him do what seems good to him.”

 19 Samuel grew, and the Lord was with him and let none of his words fall to the ground.
-20 All Israel from Dan even to Beersheba knew that Samuel was established to be a prophet of God.
-21 The Lord appeared again in Shiloh; for the Lord revealed himself to Samuel in Shiloh by the word of the Lord.
+20 All Israel from Dan to Beersheba knew that Samuel was established to be a prophet of God.
+21 The Lord appeared again in Shiloh.
+For the Lord revealed himself to Samuel in Shiloh by the word of the Lord.

 1 Samuel 4